BIRDSgroup/DDI/README.md

 # Double-disease-interaction-analysis

+This is the official repository of the paper "Systems analysis of multiple diabetes-helminth cohorts reveals markers of disease-disease interaction" by Nilesh Subramanian, Philge Philip, Anuradha Rajamanickam, Nathella Pavan Kumar, Subash Babu, and Manikandan Narayanan.

 This repository contains codes, scripts, and data to replicate the results in our paper (cite).
 We also provide a generalized function called **"MI_func"** (check the "functions" folder) which can be applied to any double disease conditions (provided necessary cohorts are available).